Arkaeriit/reflet/assembler/README.md

 Note: The first argument is accessed with $1.

+### Sections

+By default, the content in the generated binary file follows the order of the content in the source files.
+But you might want to have more flexibility in where to place code or data.
+You can do so with the `@section <section name>` directive to declare the position of a section.
+Then, you can put content at that section by placing it between the directives `@in-section <section name>` and `@end-section`.

+Nesting section is not recommended and might result in unexpected behaviors.

 ### Assembler directives

-Beyond the `@define` directive to declare macros, the assembler offers other directives.
+Beyond the directives to declare macros and sections, the assembler offers other directives.

 * `@label <name>` defines a position in the code.
 * `@labref <name>` write in the code the address of the label with the given name.